 1.7.2a Do you have a process or mechanism for reviewing your enforcement strategy(ies) and the activities taken to implement your strategy(ies)?
 Yes No, but review is under consideration No No information If 'Yes', what do you do?
-Each financial year, an Enforcement and Monitoring Strategy is prepared.
-This guides the enforcement initiatives for the period.
-A number of factors inform the preparation of the strategy these include available resources, emerging trends and lessons learnt.
-If 'Yes' or 'No, but review is under consideration', which tools do y ou find of value?
+If 'Yes' or 'No, but review is under consideration', which tools do yo ou find of value?
 1.7.2b Have you used the International Consortium on Combating Wildlife Crime (ICCWC) Wildlife and Forest Crime Analytic Toolkit, or equivalent tools?
-Yes No, but toolkit use is under consideration No No No information If 'Yes', please provide feedback on the parts of the toolkit used and how useful the toolkit or equivalent tools have been.
-Please specify improvements that could be made: If 'No', please provide feedback on why not or what is needed to make the toolkit or equivalent tools useful to you: The main challenge is perhaps the inactivity of the Caribbean Regional Wild Life Network.
-Plans are afoot to operationalize the Network.
+YesImage: Constraint of the second secon r If 'Yes', please provide feedback on the parts of the toolkit used an equivalent tools have been.
+Please specify improvements that cou If 'No', please provide feedback on why not or what is needed to m tools useful to you: ld be made: t